magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 The Page Object Design Pattern is used to avoid unnecessary duplication of code and to make tests easier to support.

 Block as a class represents a set of methods to manipulate with Magento UI blocks.
+It contains all logic you want to apply to the Magento block under test.

 A block can have the following features: